aksommerville/too-heavy/README.md

 - By 7 January -- game jam submission
 - - [x] Guess gamepad mapping for unknown devices.
+- - [x] Cannonball in school shows slivers of blue.
+Can we change background color?
 - - [ ] Confirm it runs sanely with a high-frequency monitor.
 Ask Rick.
 - Stretch goals, or after submission
 - - [ ] More interesting song voices.